GMOD/Apollo/TestScript.md

 -- Tools (see 3.2)

--- View: goes to recent changes / select track page, set and clear highlights, show plus/minus strands, show track label, resize quantitative tracks, color by CDS (also tested in 5).
+-- View: goes to changes / select track page, set and clear highlights, show plus/minus strands, show track label, resize quantitative tracks, color by CDS (also tested in 5).

 -- Help: All links go to a new screen.